 - Teacher Zone and networking events – held 3 times a year, these are dedicated events for teachers where we can share new resources, bitesize training courses and showcase our offer.
 They are attended by over 1,000 teachers a year.

-- ScM E newsletter – Monthly updates of news of upcoming exhibitions, resources and events.
+- Science Museum e-newsletter – Monthly updates of news of upcoming exhibitions, resources and events.

 - Twitter and social media – Our @NRMLearning and @SM_learn share resources, ideas, conversation and news for teachers and educators.